initalishan/initalishan.github.io/content/posts/Ghazigram-host-Guid.md

-**Shortcut to run the Ghazigram to Hpme directory by .sh file:** If you want to run ghazigram to home directory by one command then you nood to create the .sh file, Follow few more steps.
+**Shortcut to run the Ghazigram to Home directory by .sh file:** If you want to run ghazigram to home directory by one command then you need to create the .sh file, Follow few more steps.

 first you go to home directory by the command: